flucoma/flucoma-docs/doc/DTWRegressor.rst

    :arg dataSet: A :fluid-obj:`DataSet` of outputs for the source :fluid-obj:`DataSeries`

    Fit the model to a source :fluid-obj:`DataSeries` and a target :fluid-obj:`DataSet`.
-The outputs in the :fluid-obj:`DataSet` correspond to the data points in the :fluid-obj:`DataSeries` by means of a shared identifier.
+The outputs in the :fluid-obj:`DataSet` correspond to the data series in the :fluid-obj:`DataSeries` by means of a shared identifier.

 :message predict: